polarsys-rover/polarsys-os/README.md

 ## Set the Raspberry Pi version

 The config file `build/conf/local.conf` is added to the git repository and specifies the Raspberry Pi 2 by default.
-To build for a different version of the Raspberry Pi, specify it in the file `build/conf/local.inc`
+To build for a different version of the Raspberry Pi, specify it in the file `build/conf/local.inc`.
+This file should not be committed to the repository.
+You can base your local configuration on the file `local.inc.example`.

 ## Build the image